upmanNimisha/data-analyst-journey/Day-2/README.md

 ## Insight

-- The IT department has the highest average salary and experience -->Method 1:Pivot Table + Sorting
+- The IT department has the highest average salary and experience
+- Method 1:Pivot Table + Sorting
-            Create Pivot Table (same as you did) Get:Avg Salary by Department
+            1- Create Pivot Table (same as you did)
+            2- Get:Avg Salary by Department
-            Now:Right-click on any number in Avg Salary column Click Sort → Largest to Smallest
+            3- Now:Right-click on any number in Avg Salary column 4- Click Sort → Largest to Smallest

--->METHOD 2: Value Filters In Pivot Table:
+- METHOD 2: Value Filters In Pivot Table:
-              Click dropdown on Row Labels (Department)
-              Go to:Value Filters → Top 10
+              1- Click dropdown on Row Labels (Department) 2- Go to:Value Filters → Top 10
-              Select:Top 1
+              3- Select:Top 1
-              By: Average of Salary
+              4- By: Average of Salary
 			  or
-			  By: Average of Experience
+			  4- By: Average of Experience

 - Departments with more experience tend to have higher salaries